...

 Prague Castle

 Spend the day at Prague Castle and the environs.
 Prague Castle is the city’s most impressive structure.
-It occupies an area of almost 750,000 square feet, and the Guinness Book of Records recognizes it as the largest ancient castle in the world.
+It covers nearly 750,000 square feet, and the Guinness Book of Records recognizes it as the world’s largest ancient castle.

 Prague Astronomical Clock

 Take a tour of this magnificent clock mounted on an exterior wall of Old Town Hall in Old Town Square.
-At the top of the hour, a procession of moving characters featuring the twelve apostles and a skeletal figure representing death is set into motion.
+At the top of the hour, a procession of moving characters, featuring the twelve apostles and a skeletal figure representing death, is set in motion.
 The clock is an engineering marvel that dates back to 1410.
-The unique mechanisms display astronomical information such as the positions of the sun, moon, and sometimes planets.
+The unique mechanisms display astronomical information, including the positions of the sun, moon, and sometimes planets.

 Old Town Square